richbjhudson/richbjhudson.github.io/docs/_posts/2023-02-17-deploy_containers_to_k8s.md

 - [Setup a K8s Cluster]({{ site.baseurl }}/linux/2023/02/15/setup_k8s/)

 # Steps - Performed on the Controller
-## Create K8s Deployment YAML for Pod and Service
+## Create K8s Deployment YAML for a Pod and Service
 - Create a directory to store the deployment files `mkdir k8s_services`
 - Create a YAML file that describes the *Pod and Container* specification `sudo pod.yml`:

 ```
 apiVersion: v1
 kind: Pod